RasaHQ/rasa-nlu-examples/docs/docs/featurizer/bytepair.md

 - `en.wiki.bpe.vs10000.model`

 You can also overwrite the names of these files via the `model_file` and `emb_file` settings.
 But it is preferable to stick to the library naming convention.
+Also note that if you use the `model_file` and `emb_file` settings that you must provide full filepaths and that the `cache_dir` will be ignored.
+It is still considered good usage to manually specify the `lang`, `dim` and `vs` parameter in this situation.